 Public consultation on the document has now closed.
 The consultation ran from 9am on Friday 3 June 2016 to 5pm on Friday 22 July 2016.

-To view comments submitted to the consultation visit our online consultation page.
+To view comments submitted to the consultation visit our online consultation system.

 A public exhibition [PDF, 5.5MB] was held at the Old School Hall, St Barnabas Church, Mill Road on Tuesday 21 June 2016 from 12 to 9pm and on Wednesday 13 July 2016 from 5 to 9pm.